-Based on the insights gained from economic and financial crises in the past and their effects on the voestalpine Group—particularly those gained from the COVID-19 pandemic and the Ukraine war—additional steps primarily of a corporate nature have been and are being taken to mitigate the Group’s risk exposure.
-In particular, consistent application of and follow-up on these measures is designed to
+Based on the insights gained from economic and financial crises in the past and their effects on the voestalpine Group—especially from the COVID-19 pandemic and the Ukraine war as well as the development of inflation and interest rates—additional steps primarily of a corporate nature have been and are being taken to mitigate the Group’s risk exposure.
+These measures are consistently applied and followed up on in order to achieve the objectives below, in particular:

-- Minimize the negative effects that even a recessionary economic trend would have on the company by means of relevant planning precautions (“scenario planning”);
+- Minimize the negative effects that even a recessionary economic trend would have on the company through relevant scenario planning;

 - Maintain high product quality along with concurrent continual efficiency gains and ongoing cost optimization;

-- Ensure the security of supply chains and energy supplies as best as possible;
+- Ensure the security of supply chains as far as possible;

-- Have sufficient financial liquidity available, even in the event of constricted financial markets; and
+- Have sufficient financial liquidity available even in the event of constricted financial markets;

 - Secure in-house expertise even more efficiently than before with a view to continuing the long-term expansion of the Group’s quality and technology leadership.

-Given the difficulties in the economic environment that continue unabated, any fallout from global (trade) disputes is monitored on a continual basis.
-Further developments in the Ukraine war and the actions that individual countries resolve to fight it as well as activities aimed at stimulating the economic environment will continue to have a massive impact on economic developments in different regions of the world.
+Given the difficulties in the economic environment that continue unabated, any fallout from global (trade) conflicts is monitored on a continual basis.
+Further developments in the Ukraine war and the actions taken by individual countries to fight it, as well as activities aimed at stimulating the economic environment, will continue to have a massive impact on economic developments in different regions of the world.